tym-network/tymdependencyloader/README.md

 | sources           | *For pictures only* - An array of objects describing each source for the `<picture>` tag.
 Supported properties are `srcset`, `type`, `media` and `sizes`.
 The order of the table is preserved and will reflect the order of the `<source>` tag. |

 ## Step 3: call the script
-Once your dependencies object is correctly created, simple call the tymeDependencyLoader function as shown bellow
+Once your dependencies object is correctly created, simple create a tymDependencyLoader instance and call the load function as shown bellow

-    window.tymDependencyLoader(scripts);
+    var tdl = window.TymDependencyLoader(scripts);
+    tdl.load();

 # 2) Supported assets
 Different kind of assets can be loaded with TymDependencyLoader.